leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 ## Add direct uploads to your application

-If you look at the network log, you’ll see two requests.
-One to your server and one to S3.
-Direct uploads remove this requirement and put the file directly onto S3.
+Now let's change this upload architecture to use direct uploads.
 There are just a few steps to add direct uploads to your application.

 ### Step 1: